What is The Difference Between Vegan and Vegetarian

 A couple of studies directly comparing veganism and vegetarianism indicate that vegans might have a slightly lower risk of contracting diabetes (type 2), heart disease, and various kinds of cancer compared to vegetarians.

-That said, most studies have done so far have leaned more towards observing.
-This means that’s it’s difficult to tell exactly which kind of aspect of veganism generates these effects and to ascertain that diet is the only responsible factor.
+That said, most studies so far have leaned more toward observation.
+This means that it’s difficult to tell which aspect of veganism generates these effects and ascertain that diet is the only responsible factor.

 Final Thought